djaney/rl-http-agent/readme.md

-## How to use
+## How to run in docker
 1. Copy contents of `example` into a new project
-1. docker-compose build
+1. `docker-compose build`
 1. `docker-compose up`

-`example_cartpole.py` is the model.
+- `cartpole.py` flask application that runs in docker
-`client_cartpole.py` is the third party client.
+- `client_cartpole.py` is the third party client.
 It can be any application